 The Transformative Power of the Tummy Tuck

 The tummy tuck is one of my favorite procedures.
-Whether you are having a tummy tuck after significant weight loss, pregnancy, or for any other concern of excess skin of the abdomen, the results can be astounding.
-Nothing makes me happier than to hear a patient walking in saying, “Well, it’s not like I’ll ever wear a bikini again,” and then saying in follow-up, “Well, it happened.
+Whether you are having a tummy tuck after significant weight loss, as part of a mommy makeover after pregnancy, or for any other concern of excess skin of the abdomen, the results can be astounding.
+Nothing makes me happier than to hear a patient walking into a consultation saying, “Well, it’s not like I’ll ever wear a bikini again,” and then saying in their surgical follow-up visit, “Well, it happened.
 I went to the beach in a bikini and loved it.”
-Nothing gives me greater satisfaction than to see the impact this procedure can have on patients lives.
+It gives me tremendous satisfaction to see the impact this procedure can have on patients’ lives.